 Originally, in 1397, it was built as a retirement pavilion for the shogun Ashikaga Yoshimitsu (1358-1408).
 Ashikaga Yoshimitsu acquired the land around the lake from the statesman Saionji Kintsune.
 After the shogun’s death in 1408 the temple was eventually converted into a Rinzai Zen Buddhist temple in accordance with the shogun’s wishes.
 Later, the temple was renamed Rokuonji after the shogun’s religious title.

 The pavilion is an intriguing mix of three architectural styles.
 The ground floor is constructed in the architectural style of the Heian period (794-1185).
 This floor features a veranda and a fishing deck.
 The middle floor is laid out in the samurai style and has the Buddha Hall with a shrine dedicated to Kannon, as well as painted walls and ceilings decorated with birds.
 The top floor is designed in the Zen architectural style.
 Most famed is the temple probably for its sumptuous golden look.
-The exterior of the two upper floors of the picture-postcard temple are lavishly covered in gold-leaf, and so is the interior of the very top floor.

 This is infinitely close to pure beauty.
 The panoramic setting is like an embellished naturalist painting and a true masterpiece of Japanese architecture.